-All in all, I think it’s safe to say that Instapages and Thrive Architect are the best tools for building landing pages.
+All in all, I think it’s safe to say Instapage and Thrive Architect are the best tools for building landing pages.

-Now that we’ve established that Instapage and Thrive Architect are the two best landing page builders available, it’s time to help you choose the best one for your business.
-To do this, I’ve determined the winner in three categories: flexibility of features, ease of use, and overall value.
+Now we’ve established that Instapage and Thrive Architect are the two best landing page builders available, it’s time to help you to choose the best one for your business.
+To do this, I’ve determined the winner in three categories: Flexibility of features, ease of use and overall value.

-When comparing features of these two landing builders, Instapage immediately stands out.
-The collaboration tools, access to design reviews, and advanced analytics allow you to really make the most of the tool.
+When comparing the features of these two landing builders, Instapage immediately stands out.
+The collaboration tools, access to design reviews and advanced analytics allow you to really make the most of the tool.
 I also loved the variety of layouts and layout blocks available through Instapage.

 This was one of the more complicated aspects in the debate of Instapage vs Thrive Architect.
-Both tools use a block system, so if you’re familiar with WordPress blocks, it’s easy to use either builder.
-Even advanced options like A/B testing are simple to run on both platforms.
+Both tools use a block system, so if you’re familiar with WordPress blocks it’s easy to use either builder.
+Even advanced options such as A/B testing are simple to run on both platforms.

 However, Thrive Architect has a slight advantage here.
 As a plugin, this builder is directly integrated with the WordPress block system.
-That means it has all of the blocks you’re already familiar, including custom blocks from plugins like WooCommerce.
+This means it has all of the blocks you’re already familiar with, including custom blocks from plugins such as WooCommerce.
 You also don’t have to leave your WordPress site to use it.
 This makes Thrive Architect the easier tool to use.

 We’ve established that both Instapage and Thrive Architect have their advantages, but what program gives you the most bang for your buck?

 For me, the winner here is clear.
-Thrive Architect costs a full $2000 less per year than Instapage.
+Thrive Architect costs a whole heap less per year than Instapage.
 While the custom analytics and collaboration tools offered by Instapage are nice, I’m just not convinced they’re worth the extra money, especially since Architect comes with a full suite of tools.

-So there it is: the winner in the debate of Instapage vs Thrive Architect is Thrive Architect!
+So, there it is: The winner is Thrive Architect!

 Used/using either of these two products?
 Thoughts?